Sung-Huan/ANNOgesic/README.rst

                             Prediction of subcellular localization of genomic CDS. riboswitch          Prediction of riboswitch.
         crispr              Prediction of CRISPR.
-        screenshot          Generate screenshot for selected feature.
+        merge_features      Merge all features to one gff file. screenshot          Generate screenshot for selected feature.

     optional arguments: